intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 used.

 Most interoperability problems do not require revision of protocols or protocol specifications.
-For instance, the most effective means of dealing with a defective implementation in a peer could be to contact the developer responsible.
+Active protocol maintenance makes it possible for peers to directly deal with a defective implementation.
 It is far more efficient in the long term to fix one isolated bug than it is to deal with the consequences of workarounds.